Frawak/squig-rl/README.md

 This repository resulted from my dive in Reinforcement Learning on the base of the Learning-to-Run challenge of [osim-rl](https://github.com/stanfordnmbl/osim-rl).

-And I intend to further build on it.
+And I intend to further build on it and extend this repo.

 Why "Squig"?
 Well, the osim running environment showed a armless bipedal walker and I only know one such creature...